 Moffitt Cancer Center

-Moffitt’s five multidisciplinary research programs consist of integrative teams working together to tackle the complexity of cancer:
+Moffitt’s five multidisciplinary research programs consist of integrated teams working together to tackle the complexity of cancer.
+The five programs are:

 - Cancer Epidemiology, which contributes to reducing cases of cancer through research to identify risk factors across the cancer continuum comprising etiology, progression, and outcome, and the translation of that knowledge into successful prevention and early detection interventions.